snipsco/snips-platform-docker/README.md

 ### Build the container

-Enter the `docker-pulseaudio` sub folders and build the container.
+Enter the `docker-pulseaudio` sub folder and build the container.

 ```bash
 cd docker-pulseaudio